 Students have the right to: (1) inspect and review their education records, (2) request amendment to their education records, (3) consent to disclosures of non-directory information, except to the extent that FERPA authorizes disclosure without consent, and (4) file a complaint with the U.S. Department of Education concerning alleged failures by WGU to comply with FERPA requirements.

 Students may access their records by providing a signed, written request to Western Governors University Records office.
-The request should identify, as precisely as possible, the records the student wishes to inspect.
+In addition students may request this information by sending an email to email@example.com from their personal WGU email account.
+Emails from other locations will not be accepted.
+The request needs to identify, as precisely as possible, the records the student wishes to inspect.
 WGU will send copies of records within 45 days.
 A fee of $.50 per page may be assessed for copying educational records.

 Students have the right to request that their records be amended if they believe the content is inaccurate, misleading, or in violation of their privacy rights.
 Students should write the Registrar identifying the part of the education record they want changed and specifying why it is inaccurate or misleading.
 Students are sent a response within 30 days of receipt of the written request.
 If the request is granted, the amendment will be made.
 If the University decides not to amend the record as requested, students have a right to a formal hearing on the matter and will be informed about procedures to request a hearing.
 Students must make the request for a formal hearing in writing to the Registrar within ten school days of the denial of the request.